Quick Take

 They nest on the ground with surrounding vegetation like moss, grass, and low shrubs.
 They either form a cup made of down or line a scrape with down and plant material.

-Scientific Name
+Classification and Scientific Name

 Size, Appearance, & Behavior

-Eiders are large seaducks, measuring 20 to 28 inches long and weighing one to six pounds, with a 31 to 42-inch wingspan.
+Eiders are large sea ducks, measuring 20 to 28 inches long and weighing one to six pounds, with a 31 to 42-inch wingspan.
 They are sexually dimorphic, with males slightly larger and more colorful.
 Their coloring varies by species.
 Common eider males are black and white with green napes, and females are brown.
 King eiders have black and white bodies with bluish-grey heads, yellow foreheads, and red bills.

 Migration Patterns and Timing

 Populations in southern regions are typically sedentary in their range, but those in northern areas may travel long distances to more temperate regions.
-They breed along Arctic coastlines and winters in Sub-Arctic marine areas.
+They breed along Arctic coastlines and winter in Sub-Arctic marine areas.

 Diet